A-TrainStation/ShowcaseLeanTechniques/README.md

 I also like this program because you ask the user to enter any amount of change The output will have the CORRECT change back in the form of Bills and Coins.

-Welcome to Showcase Exact Change!
 This simple Python program calculates the minimum number of bills and coins needed to represent a given amount of money.

 ## How It Works